Scooter Accident Lawyer in Tucson, Arizona

 - Uber if you are going to drink.
 Using a scooter is not a safe alternative.

 - Do not ride across the light-rail tracks

 - Always yield to pedestrians

 - Don't ride on the sidewalks.

 - Be considerate of where you put the scooter when you are done using it and make sure it is upright.
 Ensure it is not obstructing a walkway or a roadway.
 Ask yourself, “Is the way I left this scooter a potential tripping hazard for other people?”

 - Check the rules if you are in a different area.
 Gilbert, for example, allows scooter riders to ride on the sidewalk and prohibits them from riding in the bike lane.

 - Check the contract you have with the company you are renting the scooter from to see what situations—if any—they insure you for in the event of an accident.

-Were you or a loved one seriously injured in a scooter rental accident?
-If so, please contact Schmidt, Sethi & Akmajian today.
+If you or a loved one was seriously injured in a scooter rental accident, contact a Tucson personal injury lawyer at Schmidt, Sethi & Akmajian or call (520) 790-5600.

 We look forward to providing the care, experience, and dedication that we would want for our own families.